-The mind of man is set in order by the science of God, and all the good thoughts are gathered and asorderly thinking. cribed to their divine source, while the beliefs in evil are separated, as the tares were taken out of the wheat in the parable (Matt.
+The mind of man is set in order by the science of God, and all the good thoughts are gathered and ascribed to their divine source, while the beliefs in evil are separated, as the tares were taken out of the wheat in the parable (Matt.
 13: 30), and cast out into nothingness.